Interested in purchasing an image? See the list of specials or click any thumbnail for more information.

 with respect to the rotation and updraft location.
 When the precipitation is widely

 removed from the updraft and low-level rotation, the storm is LP.
-The first seven
+Most of these

-photos above depict examples of LP supercells.
-In contrast, HP supercells typically
+photos depict examples of LP supercells because they are more photogenic.
+In contrast,

-straight-line winds but do not frequently produce tornadoes.
-Likewise, LP
+well as damaging straight-line winds but do not frequently produce tornadoes.

-supercells are not thought to produce tornadoes as often as the Classical types.
+Likewise, LP supercells are not thought to produce tornadoes as often as the classical

-Classical supercells are characterized by a precipitation core in close proximity
+types.
+Classical supercells are characterized by a precipitation core in close

 precipitation (sometimes very large but sparse hailstones) exists on the western